technosvitman/sm_gene/README.md

                 # an action
                 {
                     "to" : "", # destination state name
-                    "events" :
+                    "conds":
-                    [   # the list of events triggering the state change {
+                    [   # the list of conditions triggering state change {
-                            "name" : "", #the event name
+                            "event": "", #the event name
+                            "cond": "", #optional specific condition
-                            "comment" : "" # optional event description.
+                            "comment": "", # optional event description.
 You can set only one time the event comment },
-                        #another event
+                        #another condition
                         {
                             ...
                         }